elmomoilanen/Simple-neural-network/README.md

 where the result of the *fit* method call will be a list of parameter combinations of size 20 where the first combination is the most fittest (has the lowest cost function value).
 This combination can be passed for a new ANN object or to further narrow down search region of the hyperparameter space.

 ## Docs ##

-Make sure that you included the *docs* dependency group in the installation step.

 Render the documentation as HTML with the following command